 Click on the bar above the icon for details of classes for improvers.

 Click on the bar above the icon for details of classes for advanced learners, including the Diploma.

 Latest News and Events

-A 'Ciorcal Comhrá' provides an opportunity for people to get together and to use whatever Irish they have in an informal setting which is not a class.
-That is not to say that nothing is to be learned with a cup of tea or coffee in one hand and a sticky bun in the other.
+'An Ciorcal Comhrá' provides an opportunity for people to get together and use whatever Irish they have in an informal setting.
+It is not a class but that is not to say that there is nothing is to be learned when you have a cup of tea or coffee in your hand!
 There are groups in Cookstown, Dunagnnon and Coalisland.

 Léigh Leat is a reading group that encourages Irish speakers to take an interest in reading material in the Irish language.
 Find out more and get involved with groups in Cookstown, Dungannon and Coalisland!